joinpursuit/8-0-technical-curriculum/03-react/react-crud/readme.md

 - When you interact on a web application, more requests are sent back to the server.
 Some of these requests to the server are then sent to a database, where information is stored.
 - Data stored in the database is requested by the server, which then serves that information up to your browser.

-Using Spotify as an example, when you add a new song to a playlist through the browser version of Spotify You interact with the app (click on a song and then click to add it to a playlist) This interaction triggered two things:
+Using Spotify (browser version) as an example, when you add a new song to a playlist, you interact with the app (click on a song and then click to add it to a playlist).

+This interaction triggered two main things:

-The update of the page to show a successful interaction Send a request to a server that will update the data (This will allow the playlist to be updated everywhere, not just in the browser)
+- It sent a request to a server that will update the data (This will allow the changes to be saved so the playlist will be updated everywhere, not just in the browser in this one session).
+- The update of the page to show a successful interaction (You now see the song on the playlist or if it didn't work, an error message).

 This concert of requests and promises allows you to have a unique experience on a website.
-React allows you to build a rich and complex front-end experience for your user.
-However, it also needs to play its part in facilitating this concert of requests.
+React allows you to build a rich and complex front-end experience.
+You will learn how React plays its part in facilitating this concert of requests and provides the user with a smooth and robust experience.

 ### The big picture